 Given that God has inspired the Bible and given it to us, what was his reason for doing so?
-Some of the Bible very clearly gives instruction for how to live as a Christian.
-And other parts of the Bible give us information about who God is as well as why the world is the way it is and what he is doing about it.
+Some of the Bible very clearly gives instructions for how to live as a Christian.
+Other parts of the Bible give us information about who God is as well as why the world is the way it is and what he is doing about it.
 But some parts of it are much more challenging.
-What value is there in knowing about David’s family tree.
-Or why do we have so many of these long prophetic books that are filled with seemingly endless, and repetitive, pronouncements of judgement against Israel and her neighbors?
+What value is there in knowing about David’s family tree?
+Or why do we have so many of these long prophetic books that are filled with seemingly endless, and repetitive, pronouncements of judgment against Israel and her neighbors?

-The purpose of the Bible is to teach, rebuke, correct and train in righteousness.
-The end result is that, as God’s servant, I will be fully prepared for doing the work that he has called me to.
-I believe that when we try and make the Bible something other than our guide for faith and practice as believers, that we are attempting to make it into something that it was never intended to be.
+The purpose of the Bible is to teach, rebuke, correct, and train in righteousness.
+The end result is that, as God’s servant, I will be fully prepared to do the work that he has called me to.
+I believe that when we try and make the Bible something other than our guide for faith and practice as believers, we are attempting to make it into something that it was never intended to be.

 The Authority of the Bible